peterkhe1999/CheatSheet/OSEP/README.md

 ## Give Me A SYSTEM Proxy

-SysInternals PsExec SYSTEM integrity 32-bit PowerShell ISE command prompt:
+Launch a SysInternals `PsExec`SYSTEM integrity 32-bit PowerShell ISE command prompt

-* -s: run it as SYSTEM
+* -s: run it as `SYSTEM`
-* -i: make it interactive with the current desktop
+* -i: make it interactive with the current desktop.

 ```bat
 PsExec.exe -s -i C:\Windows\SysWOW64\WindowsPowerShell\v1.0\powershell_ise.exe
 ```

-A PowerShell download cradle running in **SYSTEM** integrity level context does not have a proxy configuration set and may fail to call back to our C2 infrastructure.
+A PowerShell download cradle running in `SYSTEM` integrity level context does not have a proxy configuration set and may fail to call back to our C2 infrastructure.

-=> Create a proxy configuration for the built-in SYSTEM account, i.e., copy a configuration from a standard user account.
+=> Create a proxy configuration for the built-in `SYSTEM` account by copying a configuration from a standard user account.

 Proxy settings for each user are stored in the registry at `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\InternetSettings`

-When navigating the registry, the **HKEY_CURRENT_USER** registry hive is mapped according to the user trying to access it, but when navigating the registry as SYSTEM, no such registry hive exists.
+When navigating the registry, the `HKEY_CURRENT_USER` registry hive is mapped according to the user trying to access it, but when navigating the registry as `SYSTEM`, no such registry hive exists.

-The **HKEY_USERS** registry hive always exists and contains the content of all user **HKEY_CURRENT_USER** registry hives split by their respective **SIDs**. => Map the HKEY_USERS registry hive with **New-PSDrive**
+The `HKEY_USERS` registry hive always exists and contains the content of all user `HKEY_CURRENT_USER` registry hives split by their respective **SIDs**. => Map the `HKEY_USERS` registry hive with `New-PSDrive`

-Any SID starting with "**S-1-5-21-**" is a user account exclusive of built-in accounts.
+Any SID starting with `S-1-5-21-` is a user account exclusive of built-in accounts.

 ```pwsh
 New-PSDrive -Name HKU -PSProvider Registry -Root HKEY_USERS | Out-Null